BlackBerry: Facebook and Instagram

 In 2018 it was reported that BlackBerry would be filing legal action against Facebook over perceived intellectual property infringements within both Facebook Messenger and WhatsApp as well as with Instagram.
+They settled for an undisclosed amount on January 15, 2021.

 Service outages

 At various stages of the company's history it suffered occasional service outages that have been referred to in the media as "embarrassing".

 In 2005 the company suffered a relatively short-term outage reportedly among a small handful of North America carriers.
 The service was restored after several hours.

 In 2007 the e-mail service suffered an outage which led for calls by some questioning the integrity towards BlackBerry's perceived centralized system.

 In 2009 the company had an outage reportedly covering the whole of North America.

 At 2011-10-10 10:00 UTC began a multi-day outage in Europe, the Middle East and Africa, affecting millions of BlackBerry users.
 There was another outage the following day.
-By October 12, 2011, the Blackberry Internet Service went down in North America.
+By October 12, 2011, the BlackBerry Internet Service went down in North America.
 Research In Motion attributed data overload due to switch failures in their two data centres in Waterloo in Canada and Slough in England as the cause of the service disruptions.
 The outage intensified calls by shareholders for a shake-up in the company's leadership.

 Some estimates by BlackBerry are that the company lost between $50 million to $54 million due to global email service failure and outage in 2011.

-BlackBerry retail stores
+Retail stores

-Many BlackBerry retail stores operated outside North America, such as in Thailand, Indonesia, United Arab Emirates, and Mexico.
+Many BlackBerry retail stores operated outside North America, such as in Thailand, Indonesia, United Arab Emirates.
 In December 2007 a BlackBerry Store opened in Farmington Hills, Michigan.
 The store offers BlackBerry device models from AT&T, T-Mobile, Verizon, and Sprint, the major U.S. carriers which offer smartphones.
-There were three prior attempts at opening BlackBerry stores in Toronto and London (UK), but they eventually folded.
+There were three prior attempts at opening BlackBerry stores in Toronto (Canada) and London (United Kingdom), but they eventually folded.
 There are also BlackBerry Stores operated by Wireless Giant at airports in Atlanta, Boston, Charlotte, Minneapolis–St. Paul, Philadelphia, Houston, and Newark, but several have been slated for closing.

-On September 23, 2015, Blackberry opened its first pop-up store in Frankfurt, Germany.
+On September 23, 2015, BlackBerry opened its first pop-up store in Frankfurt, Germany.